 - Sponsorship letter from parents/legal guardians with attached proof of their solvency or financial capability to cover the expenses of the trip.

-- Business permit and other requirements for self-employed, if applicable.
+- Business permits and other requirements for self-employed, if applicable.

 - Evidence of pension (e.g., receipts).